usr-lab/usr-lab.github.io/_pages/publications.md

 **Tanevska, A.**, **Winkle, K.**, & **Castellano, G.** (2024).
 ‘I don’t like things where I do not have control’: Participants’ experience of trustworthy interaction with autonomous vehicles.
 In *2nd Workshop on Cars as Social Agents (CarSA), NordiCHI 2024*, Uppsala, Sweden, October 13, 2024.
 [URN](https://urn.kb.se/resolve?urn=urn:nbn:se:uu:diva-544769)

 Wester, J., Moghe, B., **Winkle, K.**, & van Berkel, N. (2024).
 Facing LLMs: Robot communication styles in mediating health information between parents and young adults. *Proceedings of the ACM on Human-Computer Interaction, 8*(CSCW2), 1–37.
 [URN](https://urn.kb.se/resolve?urn=urn:nbn:se:uu:diva-545219)

-**Winkle, K.**, & Mulvihill, N. (2024).
-Anticipating the use of robots in domestic abuse: A typology of robot-facilitated abuse to support risk assessment and mitigation in human-robot interaction.
-In *Proceedings of the ACM/IEEE International Conference on Human-Robot Interaction (HRI ’24)* (pp. 781–790).
-Association for Computing Machinery.
-[URN](https://urn.kb.se/resolve?urn=urn:nbn:se:uu:diva-544897)

 Della Santina, C., Corbato, C. H., Sisman, B., Leiva, L. A., Arapakis, I., Vakalellis, M., … Sierra, C. (2024, March).
 Awareness in robotics: An early perspective from the viewpoint of the EIC Pathfinder challenge “Awareness Inside.”
 In *European Robotics Forum* (pp. 108–113).
 Springer Nature Switzerland.